darbha-ram/lsm/README.md

 run the test scripts.
 Console log from Solidity (and contract invocations) can be seen in the local node window, while test progression is seen in the test script window.

+The key test cases on a single supply are briefly outlined [here](README_testsOne.md).

 # Mutiple banks
 TBD